Important Details and General Information Guide

 PERS – Public Employees Retirement System:

-In the event of death, a member or representative of your family must call PERS Customer Service at 503-598-7377 or toll free at 888-320-7377 and report the death as soon as possible.
+If your loved one was a PERS member, a representative of your family must call PERS Customer Service at (503) 598-7377 or toll free at 1-888-320-7377 and report the death as soon as possible.
 PERS will request a photocopy of the death certificate.

 Railroad Retirement Board: